dhilipsiva/talks/2017-01-21-<Full-Stack-Development>.md

 # How to Keepup?

 * Read Other people's code
-* Spend 1 / 2 hours for lokking at job descriptions of different companies
+* Spend 1 / 2 hours for looking at job descriptions of different companies
 * Contribute to open source

 ---